-Builds Microsoft Visual Studio project files.
-This builds a Visual Studio project file, based on the version of Visual Studio that is configured (either the latest installed version, or the version set by \$MSVS_VERSION in the Environment constructor).
-For VS 6, it will generate .dsp and .dsw files, for VS 7, it will generate .vcproj and .sln files.
+This builds a Visual Studio project file, based on the version of Visual Studio that is configured (either the latest installed version, or the version specified by \$MSVS_VERSION in the Environment constructor).
+For Visual Studio 6, it will generate a .dsp file.
+For Visual Studio 7 (.NET), it will generate a .dsp file.